voucherifyio/voucherify-openapi/docs/custom-webhook-sites/introduction-to-webhook.md

 ---
 The v2024-01-01 webhook version can be used to inform your system about various events that are triggered in Voucherify.
 The v2024-01-01 webhooks work for distributions and events listed in the Project settings.

-> 🚧 Work in progress
->
-> The current documentation is still in progress.
-Documentation of the Webhooks for campaign events will be published soon.

 ## Migrating to v2024-01-01 Webhooks from v2018-08-01

 Read the [Migration Guide](ref:migration-guide) to learn more about the differences between the v2024-01-01 and v2018-08-01 webhook versions.